FahadAslam988/Cmydas-Assembly-Derived-TruthSet/methods.md

-# ✅  Statement (Normal Dataset Only)**

 The raw paired-end Illumina NovaSeq 6000 reads for the *Chelonia mydas* normal sample (CH-NORMS1) were obtained from Macrogen Singapore using the TruSeq Nano DNA library preparation kit (151 bp, paired-end).
-Quality assessment using FastQC (v0.11.9) and MultiQC (v1.15) showed no poor-quality reads, uniform base quality across read positions, and a GC content of approximately 44%.
+Quality assessment using FastQC (v0.11.9) showed no poor-quality reads, uniform base quality across read positions, and a GC content of approximately 44%.
 These results confirm that the sequencing data are of high quality and suitable for downstream genome mapping and variant detection analyses.

 ---

-# ✅ **Sequencing Data Summary (Normal Sample Only)**
+# ✅ **Sequencing Data Summary**

 | Dataset            | File            | Encoding     | Total Sequences | Total Bases | Read length | %GC | Poor-quality reads |
 | ------------------ | --------------- | ------------ | --------------: | ----------: | ----------: | --: | -----------------: |